ayalan/deg-practice/README.md

 Instead of installing various tools, let's create a reproducible Docker environment with all the necessary software for scRNA-seq analysis:

-Check that you have the Dockerfiles, `Dockerfile` and `Dockerfile.eutils`.
+Check that we have the Dockerfiles, `Dockerfile` and `Dockerfile.eutils`.

 Build the primary Docker image:
 ```